Born in the U.S.A.

-Born in the U.S.A. is the seventh studio album by the American singer-songwriter Bruce Springsteen, released on June 4, 1984, by Columbia Records.
+Born in the U.S.A. is the seventh studio album by the American singer-songwriter Bruce Springsteen, released on June 4, 1984, through Columbia Records.
 It was produced by Springsteen, Jon Landau, Steven Van Zandt, and Chuck Plotkin, and recorded in New York City with the E Street Band over two years between January 1982 and March 1984.
 Some of the songs originated from the demo tape from Springsteen's previous album Nebraska (1982).
 The recording sessions yielded between 70 and 90 songs; some were released as B-sides, others saw release on compilation albums, while a number remain unreleased.

 Born in the U.S.A.s sound is more pop-influenced than Springsteen's earlier albums.
 Its production is typical of mainstream 1980s rock music, with heavy use of synthesizers and a prominent snare drum.
 The lyrics contrast with the album's lively sound and continue the themes explored on previous records, particularly Nebraska.
 Topics include working-class struggles, disillusionment, patriotism, and personal relationships, although some tracks contain humorous lyrics.
 The cover photograph of Springsteen from behind against a backdrop of the American flag has appeared on lists of the best album covers.

 The album was launched with an extensive promotional campaign that included seven singles, five music videos, and three dance remixes.
 It was a worldwide commercial success and became the best-selling album of 1985, topping the charts in nine countries, including the U.S. and the U.K. All of the singles, including "Dancing in the Dark", "Born in the U.S.A.", "I'm on Fire", and "Glory Days", reached the U.S. top ten.
 The album has sold over 30 million copies worldwide, making it Springsteen's best-selling album and one of the best-selling albums of all time.
 On its release, critics praised the album's storytelling and musical performances.
 Springsteen and the E Street Band supported the album on the worldwide Born in the U.S.A.
 Tour (1984–1985).

 Born in the U.S.A. transformed Springsteen into a worldwide superstar.
 The album helped to popularize American heartland rock and influenced later artists who wanted to mimic its power and impact.
 In later decades, publications such as Rolling Stone and NME ranked it as one of Springsteen's best albums and of all time.
 Born in the U.S.A. was inducted into the Grammy Hall of Fame in 2012.
 However, Springsteen later expressed reservations about the album and the fame it brought him, and the lessons from its success have since influenced his career path and musical choices.